ubco-cmps/phys111_course/about/doing_well.md

 ### We’ll do lots of tests.

 Why?
 Because research shows testing improves learning.
-It might seem counterintuitive, but by taking a test, what we recall becomes more recallable in the future.
+It might seem counter intuitive, but by taking a test, what we recall becomes more recallable in the future.
 In a sense, you are practicing what you are going to need to do for the final, and more importantly for longer term retention of the skills you will learn in this class.

 ## Ingredients for your success